pukeeee/tgBot-Template/README.md

 # tgBotTemplate

 ## Overview
 This repository contains a template for building a Telegram bot using Python.
 The structure is designed to be modular, scalable, and easy to extend.
 It includes handlers for both admin and user commands, middleware for additional processing, utilities for configuration, and a database layer for persistent storage.
+Perfect for developers looking to create feature-rich Telegram bots quickly and efficiently.

 ## Table of Contents
 - [Installation](#installation)